-\luabytecode 9998 5 \luabytecode 5555 5sp \luabytecodecall9998 5 \luabytecodecall5555 5sp
+\luabytecode 9998 5 \luabytecode 5 5555 5sp \luabytecodecal 19998 5 \luabytecodecall5 5555 5sp

-The variable s in the code is the number of the byte code register that can be used for diagnostic purposes.
-The advantage of bytecode registers over function calls is that they are stored in the format (but without upvalues).
+The variable s in the code is the number of the byte code register that can be used for diagnost purposes.
+The advantage of bytecode registers over function calls is that they are stored in a format (but without upvalues).